A toolkit for ortho-symplectic dualities: Dualities and confinement for orthogonal gauge theories with monopole superpotential

 In order to obtain a well defined theory on the r.h.s. we gauge both sides of the duality the $\mathbb{Z}_2$ global symmetry under which $\epsilon\!\cdot\!(Q^K Q_{K+1}) \leftrightarrow q_0$ is charged.
 This means that on the r.h.s. the two branches are gauge equivalent, so the $\mathbb{Z}_2$ is Higgsed and we are left with a single copy of a free theory.
 On the l.h.s. the $\mathbb{Z}_2$ global symmetry is charge conjugation $\mathcal{C}$, so the gauge group $SO(K+1)$ becomes $O_+(K+1)$.
 We thus obtain the following duality: \be \scalebox{1}{ \bpic \path (-3,-1) node[red](x1) {$O_+(\!K\!+\!1\!)$} -- (-0.5,-1) node[rectangle,draw](x2) { {$K$}} -- (-3,-2.3) node[rectangle,draw](x3) {$1$}; \draw [-] (x1) to (x2); \draw [-] (x1) to (x3); \draw [-] (x2) to (x3); \node at (-2.5,-3.2){$ \CW=\mathfrak{M}^++u\Tr(Qv)+\alpha \Tr(vv)$}; \node[below right] at (-2.9,-1.4){$v$}; \node[below right] at (-1.7,-1.6){$u$}; \node[below right] at (-3.3,-1.35){$\times$}; \node at (-1.4,-0.7){$Q$}; \node at (1.9,-1.7){$ \Longleftrightarrow$}; \node at (5.5,-1.5){Free $SU(K)$-symmetric}; \node at (5.5,-2.2){$\text{chirals} \,\, \mathbb{S} \leftrightarrow \Tr(QQ)$}; \epic} \ee This duality will be of crucial relevance in the sequential deconfining of ortho-symplectic theories with adjoint in \cite{BLM2}.
 On the gauge theory side, the linear monopole superpotential explicitly breaks the magnetic discrete symmetry $\cM$ and an Abelian symmetry, so that the global symmetry is $SU(K) \times U(1)_Q$, where the axial $U(1)_Q$ charges $+1$ the flavors $Q$.
 The superpotential fixes the R-charges of the other fields: \be R[v]\,=\,-K\,R_Q\,,\quad R[u]=2+(K\!-\!1)R_Q\,,\quad R[\alpha]=2+2 K\,R_Q\,. \ee Let us observe that the field $v$ has an R-charge below $\frac{1}{2}$, but this is not actually a problem, since $\Tr(vv)$ is flipped, so it is zero in the chiral ring, and the are no chiral ring operators below the unitarity bound.
 The singlets $u^i$ are needed in order to flip the meson $\Tr(vQ)$ that otherwise would be part of the chiral ring, spoiling the duality.
 The unique generator is actually the meson $\Tr(Q^iQ^j)$, mapping to free symmetric chiral fields $\mathbb{S}^{ij}$ on the Wess-Zumino side.
-Such duality can be tested using standard supersymmetric index techniques.
+A crucial test for the duality \eqref{eq:linSOTriangle} is provided by the computation of the supersymmetric index.
+This can be performed in the same fashion as for the duality \eqref{eq:linSO1}: